Since then, I’ve decided to try medical marijuana and CBD oils for IBS. The difference has been incredible. I’ll tell you all about it right now!

 When to Consider Medical Marijuana for IBS Treatment?

-If your IBS is so severe that CBD oil isn’t working for you, you should consider shifting to medical marijuana.
+If your IBS is so severe that CBD oil isn’t working for you, you might consider shifting to medical marijuana.
 Medical marijuana is more potent like we said before.
 You can take it through inhalation by vaping or smoking.
 Taking it by inhalation will provide you with immediate relief as it enters the circulation quickly through the lungs.

-Only in extreme cases should you consider medical marijuana.
 For most people, CBD oils will be more than enough.
 However, be careful.
 You might be taking poor quality CBD oil and thinking that it’s not working for you.
 When in fact, the problem is in the inferior product.

 When you purchase CBD oil, which can be done online, you need to put a little effort into finding good quality.
 You should consider purchasing your CBD oils from a lab that can tell you the exact concentrations of CBD and THC in the oil.